Shashank-Jadhav9718/Smart_Search/README.md

 ## 🌟 Project Overview

 **Smart Search** is a final-year computer science capstone project that transforms a basic PDF Q&A script into a secure, full-featured, and persistent web application.
-It utilizes **Retrieval-Augmented Generation (RAG)** to provide fast, accurate answers from uploaded documents, featuring robust multi-user management and administrative oversight.
+It utilizes **Retrieval-Augmented Generation (RAG)** to provide fast, accurate, and **100% private** answers from uploaded documents, featuring robust multi-user management and administrative oversight.

+This version runs entirely locally using **Ollama**, meaning **no API keys are required** and no data ever leaves your machine.

 **Final Status:** Fully functional, secure prototype ready for testing and deployment.